MalikLab-UOE/BacterialCheating/README.md

 To test whether microbial cheating strategies extend beyond controlled litter decomposition experiments, we applied a genomic framework developed from **litter MAGs in a Mediterranean biome (n = 431)** to three additional genome collections:

-- Soil MAGs from global biomes (n = 28,932)
+- Soil MAGs from global biomes
-- Soil isolate genomes (n = 5,356)
+- Soil isolate genomes
-- Environmental and host-associated MAGs from GlobDB (n = 249,311)
+- Environmental and host-associated MAGs from GlobDB

 All four genome datasets were combined to compute a **ranked cheating index**, which ranks genomes based on their raw cheating index across the pooled dataset and scales ranks between 0 and 1.
-Genomes with ranked cheating index > 0.9 (top 10%) were classified as **cheaters**.

 ---